cyclejs/old-website/_includes/homepage-content.md

 <div class="homepage-features" markdown="1">
 ## Extensible and Testable

 Drivers are plugin-like simple functions that take messages from sinks and call imperative functions.
 All side effects are contained in drivers.
 This means your application is just a pure function, and it becomes easy to swap drivers around.
 The community has built drivers for [React Native](https://github.com/cyclejs/cycle-react-native), [HTML5 Notification](https://github.com/cyclejs/cycle-notification-driver), [Socket.io](https://github.com/cgeorg/cycle-socket.io), etc. Sources and sinks can be easily used as [Adapters and Ports](https://iancooper.github.io/Paramore/ControlBus.html).
 This also means testing is mostly a matter of feeding inputs and inspecting the output.
 No deep mocking needed.
-You application is just a pure transformation of data.
+Your application is just a pure transformation of data.
 </div>

 ## Explicit dataflow